Disc Tearing and Bardeen-Petterson Alignment in GRMHD Simulations of Highly Tilted Thin Accretion Discs: Introduction

-Over time, tilted accretion discs get distorted by frame-dragging of their central BHs.
-The evolution of such warped discs depends sensitively on the ratio between their viscosity and aspect ratio \citep{Papaloizou1983}.
-The disc viscosity, parameterized through the $\alpha$-viscosity parameter, regulates the transport of angular momentum in the disc \citep{ss73}.
+General relativistic frame dragging by a rotating BH warps tilted accretion discs.
+The evolution of such warped discs depends sensitively on the ratio between their viscosity and their dimensionless scale height, or aspect ratio \citep{Papaloizou1983}.
+In the analytic approach, the disc viscosity, typically parameterized through the $\alpha$-viscosity parameter, regulates the transport of angular momentum in the disc \citep{ss73}.
 The disc aspect ratio, $h/r$, the ratio of disc scale height $h$ to radius $r$, characterizes the internal pressure of the disc.
-When the disc is relatively thick, $h/r > \alpha$, such as in the hard state XRBs and low-luminosity AGN, the warps are transmitted by pressure waves traveling at about half the speed of sound \citep{papaloizou1995}.
+When the disc is relatively thick, $h/r > \alpha$, such as in the hard state of XRBs and low-luminosity AGN, the warps are transmitted by pressure waves traveling at about half the speed of sound \citep{papaloizou1995}.
 In this wave-like limit, analytic calculations \citep{Ivanov1997,Lubow2002} and general-relativistic magnetohydrodynamic (GRMHD) simulations \citep{Fragile2007, Texeira2014, Liska2018A, Liska2019A, White2019A} have shown that the tilt of the disc oscillates as a function of radius within about 20 gravitational radii, such that material gets accreted at high inclination angles.
 When the disc is relatively thin, $h/r<\alpha$, warps are propagated through viscous diffusion, and radial tilt oscillations get damped by the dissipative effects of disc viscosity.
-This is the case in bright quasars and soft state X-ray binaries.
-In this limit, which is the focus of this work, a so-called \emph{Bardeen-Petterson configuration} is expected to emerge: the inner disc aligns with the BH spin whereas the outer disc remains tilted \citep{bp75}.
-Since, by Newton's third law, the torque exerted by the BH on the inner disc is exactly equal and opposite to the torque exerted by the inner disc on the BH, \citet{bp75} alignment will not only align the disc with the BH spin, but will also torque the BH into alignment with the the outer disc (if the disc is massive enough).
-Thus, the \citet{bp75} effect substantially accelerates the alignment between disc and BH spin axes (because the specific angular momentum increases with radius), possibly leading to a rapid spin-up of supermassive BHs, even if discs during most accretion events are (initially) misaligned (e.g. \citealt{Natarajan1998, King2005}).
+This is thought to be the case in bright quasars and intermediate/soft state X-ray binaries.
+In this limit, which is the focus of this work, a so-called Bardeen-Petterson configuration is expected to emerge: the outer disc remains tilted whereas the inner disc aligns for $\theta \lesssim \pi/2$ \citep{bp75}, or counter aligns for $\theta \gtrsim \pi/2$.
+Since, by Newton's third law, the torque exerted by the BH on the inner disc is exactly equal and opposite to the torque exerted by the inner disc on the BH, \citet{bp75} alignment will not only align or counteralign the inner disc with the BH spin on shorter timescales, but will also torque the BH into alignment with the total angular momentum vector of the system on longer timescales.
+In cases where the disc contains most of the angular momentum, the \citet{bp75} effect substantially accelerates the alignment between disc and BH spin axes.
+This can possibly lead to much faster spin-up of supermassive BHs compared to direct accretion of angular momentum through the BH's event horizon (e.g. \citealt{Natarajan1998, King2005}).
+However, as noted in \citet{King2005}, in cases where the disc's angular momentum is less than the black hole's angular momentum and $\theta \gtrsim \pi/2$, the disc will be torqued into counteralignment with the black hole.
+In such cases rapid spin-down of the central black hole is expected.
+This may lead to a lower than expected spin for very massive SMBHs in a chaotic accretion scenario \citep{King2006}.

 However, across both disc radius and height, there tend to be large, non-linear, and anisotropic variations of the viscous stresses induced by the magneto-rotational instability (MRI, \citealt{Balbus1991, Balbus1998}) in \emph{magnetized} accretion discs, defying the simple $\alpha-$viscosity prescription \citep[][]{Penna2010,Sorathia2010,Mckinney2012, Jiang2017}.
 For example, recent GRMHD simulations \citep{Liska2018C} of a very thin, $h/r=0.03$, magnetized accretion disc tilted by $10^{\circ}$ have shown that magnetic fields launch winds which counteract \citet{bp75} alignment in a strongly non-linear fashion, producing an aligned region that is much smaller than predicted for $\alpha-$discs \citep{Kumar1985, Nelson2000, Lodato2010, Nixon2012A}.